We have partnered with TradePub to bring you free industry magazines and resources - no coupons or credit cards required!

 As for the thread you referred me to, I don't particularly care what grammatical labels people put on words and expressions.
 There are so many, and there's always bound to be disagreement and diverse terms used.
 Native grammarians don't agree on what the parts of speech are in the English language!
 Why should we care - or agree?

 I am far more interested in what is considered correct than these labels.
 Incidentally, with regard to and in regard to are correct.
-In regards to is incorrect.
-Smile
+In regards tois incorrect.
+Emotion: smile

 CB